zceee/swiftuiloadingindicator/README.md

 `example: python3 DRipper.py -s 0.00.00.00 -t 135`

 ## For Debian-based GNU/Linux distributions
-To use the application, type in the
+To use the application, type in the following commands in GN